kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
+Thu Jan 26 12:35:56 EST 2023 | `met with JD this morning about heudiconv and getting hypoerscanning DHMC data into bids etc well meet again on Monday Jsn 30`
 Wed Jan 25 13:54:46 EST 2023 | `updated logins and groups on inbox for kodi and yoh` Wed Jan 25 12:08:07 EST 2023 | `REscheduled with Kodi for Friday at 1pm` Wed Jan 25 11:53:37 EST 2023 | `emailed Tor to set up meeting about HCP analyses`